aksommerville/fullmoon4/README.md

 - - [ ] minsyn
 - - [ ] After that works, try for MacOS too.
 Web works on the MacBook but it's a strain.
 - [ ] Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
+- [ ] Web and gl2 renderers: Can we draw the hero on top, after pan transitions?
+So she's not cut in half.

 ### May